 Requirements:

-1. New Media students take different Media Production prerequisites.
-Instead of COMM 130 and 230, students take COMM 150 and CS 110.
-[See Section I]
+- New Media students take different Media Production prerequisites.
+Instead of COMM 130 and 230, students take COMM 150 and COMP 110.
+[See Section I].

-Students in the New Media track take seven courses in Communication Studies for 21 credits.
-Nine credits are outside the department.
+Students in the New Media track take seven courses in the Department of Communication, for 21 credits.
+Nine credits are outside the department (see #2 above).
 These classes are listed below.

 I. New Media prerequisites: